 In our global economy, many parties have their hands in products before they reach the consumer.
 A U.S. company might be responsible for the design, while the manufacturing is done overseas.
 Other companies might handle the product’s marketing materials, and various distributors and retailers may bring the finished product to market.
 This winding stream of commerce can make product liability issues more complex, but it also helps consumers pursue compensation because any party along the stream can be held liable.

 Product liability cases can be legally complicated and technically difficult.
-People who have been injured by a defective product should seek out help from an experienced attorney.
+People who have been injured by a defective product should seek out help from an experienced product liability attorney in Kentucky.